jens-a-e/research-questions/ReadMe.md

     How can craft technologist practice enable nourishing kinship among internet connected technologies and our lived somatic experiences?

-    How can craft technologist practice encourage nourishing realtionships between internet connected technologies and our somatic experiences?
+    How can craft technologist practice encourage nourishing relationships between internet connected technologies and our somatic experiences?

-    How can craft technologist practice encourage nourishing realtionships between internet connected technologies and our lived somatic experiences?
+    How can craft technologist practice encourage nourishing relationships between internet connected technologies and our lived somatic experiences?

-    How can craft technologist practice encourage nourishing realtionships of internet connected technologies and our somatic experiences?
+    How can craft technologist practice encourage nourishing relationships of internet connected technologies and our somatic experiences?

-    How can craft technologist practice encourage nourishing realtionships of internet connected technologies and our lived somatic experiences?
+    How can craft technologist practice encourage nourishing relationships of internet connected technologies and our lived somatic experiences?

-    How can craft technologist practice encourage nourishing realtionships among internet connected technologies and our somatic experiences?
+    How can craft technologist practice encourage nourishing relationships among internet connected technologies and our somatic experiences?

-    How can craft technologist practice encourage nourishing realtionships among internet connected technologies and our lived somatic experiences?
+    How can craft technologist practice encourage nourishing relationships among internet connected technologies and our lived somatic experiences?

     How can craft technologist practice encourage nourishing encounters between internet connected technologies and our somatic experiences?